Carpathian Mountains

 The Carpathians provide habitat for the largest European populations of brown bears, wolves, chamois, and lynxes, with the highest concentration in Romania, as well as over one-third of all European plant species.
 The mountains and their foothills also have many thermal and mineral waters, with Romania having one-third of the European total.

 Romania is likewise home to the second-largest area of virgin forests in Europe after Russia, totaling 250,000 hectares (65%), most of them in the Carpathians, with the Southern Carpathians constituting Europe's largest unfragmented forest area.
-Deforestation rates due to illegal logging in the Carpathians are high.
+Rates of forest loss due to clearcutting, and deforestation due to illegal logging in the Carpathians are high.